carlkiptoo/portfolio.landing/README/README.md

-# {KIPTOO'S PORTFOLIO}
+# KIPTOO'S PORTFOLIO
-## {KIPTOO CARLOS}
+## KIPTOO CARLOS
 ### Description
-{This webpage is a portfolio which contanins information about myself and the projects that i have been able to do.
-It also contains my hobbies skills and interests}
+This webpage is a portfolio which contanins information about myself and the projects that i have been able to do.
+It also contains my hobbies skills and interests
 ## Setup instructions
 * clone the repository
 * git clone https://github.com/carlkiptoo/portfolio.landing.git